khoitd1997/hypnos/firmware/README.md

 ## How to build the tests

-The project uses ```doctest``` as its unit test framework to test files that are not hard-depdendent.
+The project uses ```doctest``` as its unit test framework to test files that are not hardware-depdendent.
+The test cases themselves are included in the source files of the code being tested themselves.
 To build:

 ```shell
 # assuming working directory is the project root